Forsyte Saga's Margaret Tyzack dies after short illness

 The programme became so popular vicars complained it affected attendance at Sunday evening services.

-Tyzack also played Sir Derek Jacobi's mother Antonia in Roman saga I, Claudius.'An inspiration'
+Tyzack also played Sir Derek Jacobi's mother Antonia in Roman saga I, Claudius.

 She won a Tony award in 1991 for her role opposite Dame Maggie Smith in Lettice and Lovage and was seen at the National Theatre in 2009 alongside Dame Helen Mirren in Phedre.